Rollins Pass Road Status

 Rollins Pass West Road Status:

-• NFSR 149: in summer and early autumn (typically mid-June through late September), open from US Highway 40 to the parking area at the summit (Corona Townsite)—bidirectional
+• NFSR 149: in summer and early autumn (typically mid-June through late September), open from US Highway 40 to the closure at the parking area of the summit (Corona Townsite)—bidirectional traffic on a single-lane dead-end road

-• NFSR 501.1: open in summer and early autumn (typically mid-June through late September)—bidirectional; permanent closure at NFSR 501, see below
+• NFSR 501.1: open in summer and early autumn (typically mid-June through late September) to the closure overlooking Yankee Doodle Lake—bidirectional traffic on a single-lane dead-end trail; permanent closure at NFSR 501, see below

-• N76 Riflesight: in summer and early autumn (typically late June through late September), this adopted bidirectional trail is open for hiking/bicycles—motorized traffic is prohibited per MVUMs
+• N76 Riflesight: in summer and early autumn to the closure on the backside of the collapsed tunnel below Riflesight Notch Trestle (typically late June through late September), this adopted bidirectional trail is open for hiking/bicycles—motorized traffic is prohibited per MVUMs

 Permanent Closures: Year-round closures to travel by wheel-to-ground vehicles per 36 CFR 261.54a (Forest Closure Order 10-00-03) include: